Food Tips & Info > AdviceAugust 09, 2009

-Adjusting Liquid in Bread Machine Recipe
+Adjusting Liquid in Bread Machine Recipe?

 When using an egg in my bread machine the recipe it says reduce 3/4 liquid by 1/8 of a cup.
 I'm no math wiz, can some one help?

-By Ackerman from Vancouver, BC
+By Lin from Vancouver, BC

 If you're trying to reduce 3/4 cup by 1/8 cup, do this: